spsforks/QB64-Wiki/PMAP.md

 * Mouse co-ordinates returned by [_MOUSEX](_MOUSEX) and [_MOUSEY](_MOUSEY) are the physical screen co-ordinates.

+## Example(s)
-*Example:* Use PMAP to convert coordinate values from view to screen coordinates and from screen coordinates to view coordinates.
+ Use PMAP to convert coordinate values from view to screen coordinates and from screen coordinates to view coordinates.

 ```vb